kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 * [MongoDB in 100 seconds (Fireship.io)](https://www.youtube.com/watch?v=-bt_y4Loofg)

 ### Lecture 8: Who's your user?
 OpenID Connect

+In this lecture we will implement "log in with Google"-functionality.
+We will also explore other identity services that also implement OpenID Connect, such as ID-porten and Active Directory.

+#### Material from 2022

 * [Commit log from live coding](https://github.com/kristiania-pg6301-2022/pg6301-react-and-express-lectures/commits/lectures/08)
 * [Reference implementation](https://github.com/kristiania-pg6301-2022/pg6301-react-and-express-lectures/tree/reference/08)